monash-emu/AuTuMN/README.md

 - The updated CSV files
 - The updated `input-hash.txt` file
 - Any required changes to model parameters (eg. dynamic mixing dates)

+Note that all of our CSV and XLSX files are stored using [Git Large File Storage](https://docs.github.com/en/github/managing-large-files/versioning-large-files) in GitHub.
+You can install Git LFS [here](https://git-lfs.github.com/).

 ## AWS Calibration